xnajasho/tp/docs/UserGuide.md

 ![Reminder Example](images/ReminderExample.png)

-The checkbox under each individual friend allows users to select the birthdays of the friends that they wish to be reminded of.
+The checkbox under each individual friend labelled 'Enable Notification' allows users to select the birthdays of the friends that they wish to be reminded of.

 Checking the reminder box sends the users a notification reminding them of that specific friend's birthday a week before it reaches their birthday date.
 </div>